 It’s like when your cell phone battery gets low and you don’t have a charger handy.
 You use your phone for just the essentials.
 You might also turn off notifications, stop apps that run in the background, and turn down the screen brightness.
 You save your battery for only what’s most important.

 You can do the same thing with your willpower battery.
 To conserve willpower, you can:

 - Turn certain decisions into non-negotiable activities

 Make Fewer Decisions

 If decisions drain your willpower battery, make fewer decisions.
 I know that sounds obvious.
 And with 35,000 decisions, where do you start?
-I created a free, downloadable worksheet to help you deal with that question.

 Obviously, you’re not even aware of many of the decisions.
 And you’re probably not wearing yourself out with the questions you’re not aware of.
 It’s the questions that you consciously deal with each day that lead to decision fatigue, and a drop in your willpower battery.